How did I get to be this old and creaky without knowing of Franklin Delano Roosevelt’s four freedoms speech?

 What did that young boy being tucked in in the picture have to fear?
 Well, he probably had a spare view of it but the world had entered into the second world wide conflict in just over twenty years.
 Pretty scary.
 His Dad, like mine, seems a bit too old to be drafted.
 That’s good.

 Today, we are a decade past the most deadly attack on United States home soil, September 11, 2001.
-More were lost than in the war of 1812 and the Mexican War.
+More were lost than in the war of 1812 and the Mexican War combined.
 This was the worst death toll in US history on US soil from a foreign aggressor.
 These same aggressors are doing similar horrible acts all over the globe on an almost daily basis.

 The government is generating trillion dollar deficits annually.
 The visible debt is heading towards $20 trillion.
 I say visible because there are a bunch of liabilities that the government just does not report.
 We are consuming natural resources at a frightening rate with no sense of moderation.
-Do we just do so until their gone?
+Do we just do so until they are gone?

 I could go on, but, I am getting fearful.